 This article gives a brief overview of the central nervous system (CNS).
 We will look at the types of cells involved, different regions within the brain, spinal circuitry, and how the CNS can be affected by disease and injury.

 Here are some key points about the central nervous system.
 More detail and supporting information is in the main article.

-- The brain is the most complex organ in the body and uses 20% of the total oxygen we breathe in
+- The brain is the most complex organ in the body and uses 20 percent of the total oxygen we breathe in.

-- The brain can be divided into four lobes: temporal, parietal, occipital and frontal
+- The brain can be divided into four main lobes: temporal, parietal, occipital and frontal.

 The brain and spinal cord are both housed within a protective triple-layered membrane called the meninges.

 The central nervous system has been thoroughly studied by anatomists and physiologists, but it still holds many secrets; it controls our thoughts, movements, emotions, and desires.
 It also controls our breathing, heart rate, the release of some hormones, body temperature, and much more.